Create Webhooks

 export ACCESS_TOKEN="<YOUR_ACCESS_TOKEN>"

-export PAYLOAD="<YOUR_PAYLOAD>" # JSON payload as a string that you received in the prior step
+export PAYLOAD="<YOUR_PAYLOAD>" # JSON payload as a string from the webhook notification body

 curl -X POST "https://app.bitgo-test.com/api/v2/webhook/$WEBHOOK_ID/verify" \